tauri-apps/tauri-docs/src/content/docs/blog/tauri-board-elections-2024.md

 ---

-We hope that these changes provide the foundation to continue the journey the Tauri Working Group has been on while also catalyzing the continued growth and sustainability of the organization.
-You can learn more about these updates in the [Governance and Guidance repo on GitHub](https://github.com/tauri-apps/governance-and-guidance).
+With your help, we can continue to improve and catalyze the growth and sustainability of the organization.
+You can learn more in the [Governance and Guidance repo on GitHub](https://github.com/tauri-apps/governance-and-guidance).